Jyarn/tTop/README.txt

-  virtual memory usage = physical memory usage + swap usage Total (Physical, Swap) Memory are calculated by reading in their respective fields Total Virtual Memory = Total Physical Memory + Total Swap Memory Implementation generally follows the implementation of free in the free man page
+  virtual memory usage = physical memory usage + swap usage Total (Physical, Swap) Memory are calculated by reading in their respective fields Total Virtual Memory = Total Physical Memory + Total Swap Memory Implementation generally follows the implementation of free in the free man page except when calculating physical used

   User sessions are fetched using getutent to scroll through utmp.
-Entries are printed only if they are user processes and then printed formatted like: ut_user ut_line ut_host (if ut_host is empty, the contents of /proc/ut_pid/cmdline is printed) Seems to follow who
+Entries are printed only if they are user processes and then printed formatted like: ut_user ut_line ut_host (if ut_host is empty, the contents of /proc/ut_pid/cmdline is printed) Output follows who

 Function Documentation:
   double calculateCPUusage(CPUstats stats)